solidify/azure-devops-backup-tool-docs/restore.md

 1. **Instructions to Map Azure DevOps Users Before Restoring a Backup**
 1. **Setting Up the Restore Pipeline**

-### Manual mapping process overview
+### Manual Mapping Process Overview

-Some resources rely on mapping files being provided, in order to ensure that the tool can locate and refer to all neccessary infrastructure before importing a given resorce.
-The tool does a good job of infering most these mappings automatically, but we still need to map the following resources manually:
+When restoring certain resources, we will need to provide mapping files to ensure that the tool can locate and reference all necessary infrastructure.
+Although the Azure DevOps Backup Tool infers most mappings automatically, manual mapping is required for the following resources:

+- Users (identities)
+- Agent Queues (project-level agent pools)
+- Service Connections

-In order to retrieve these files, you can simply publish the **workspace** folder as a pipeline artifact.
-For example, you would put these tasks after your **Azure DevOps Backup Tool: Export** task:
+The Azure DevOps Backup Tool will create some files to assist you with the manual mapping process.
+To retrieve these mapping files, you can publish the **workspace** folder as a pipeline artifact.
+In order to do this, you must add these tasks after your **Azure DevOps Backup Tool: Export** task in your pipeline:

 ```yml
 - task: ArchiveFiles@2